-- PIs may also benefit from the https://www.informalscience.org/ tabs of "Develop Projects," "Discovery Research," and "Design Evaluation" when preparing proposals. - For collaborative proposals uploaded as separate submissions from multiple organizations, the minimum budget amount is \$75,000 for each project year for each organization.
+- Pls may also benefit from the Informalscience.org Z tabs of "Develop Projects," "Discovery Research," and "Design Evaluation" when preparing proposals. - For collaborative proposals uploaded as separate submissions from multiple organizations, the minimum budget amount is \$75,000 for each project year for each organization.